numanzahid/darkmodeweb/README.md

 Switch can be added to the website anywhere you like.
 It is an icon in the example page.
 But it can be changed to anything.

 Switch allows visitor to change the color scheme.
-It will override the default behaviour.
+It will override the default behavior.

 If visitor has used the switch to change the color scheme, the new preference will be saved in browser, and it will always override default